rismm/tp/docs/UserGuide.md

 <br>

 ### Editing the data file
-Inventory data of the `SuperTracker` program is stored in a text file `items.txt` in the path `./data/` relative to the directory the `SuperTracker.jar` file is in.
+Data of the `SuperTracker` program is stored in a text files in the path `./data/` relative to the directory the `SuperTracker.jar` file is in.
 Users can edit and update the inventory data directly through the data file if they would like to do so.
+Inventory data is stored in `items.txt`, and transaction data is stored in `transactions.txt`.
-> Note: Edit the data file at your own caution.
-If the changes made to the data file are in an invalid format, the program
+> Note 1: **Edit the data file at your own caution.** If the changes made to the data file are in an invalid format, the program
 > will ignore those changes on its next load.
 The corrupted changes will be erased, so do keep a backup of the data
 > file before editing.
+>
+> Note 2: Edited transaction data with dates that have not happened yet **will be treated as corrupted data**, so do avoid adding
+> transactions that have not happened yet.

 --------------------------------------------------------------------------------------------------------------------